 The Kyle R. Wilson PTO Board will establish the cost of annual dues by July 1st of the upcoming school year.

-The Kyle R. Wilson PTO will conduct an annual enrollment of members, but will admit eligible persons to membership at any time upon receipt of membership application and dues, if applicable.
+The Kyle R. Wilson PTO will conduct an annual enrollment of members but will admit eligible persons to membership at any time upon receipt of membership application and dues, if applicable.
 Dues for PTO membership will not be prorated.

 All memberships received during the school year will expire on June 30th of each year.